 Coffee table AFTER:

 The quality was fairly poor and the orange-based color no longer matched the rest of the home, so it was a prime target for one of my projects.
 The dining table/chairs and a buffet table were a matching set.

 Dining room table BEFORE:

-Dining room table NOT YET FINISHED;-):
+Dining room table AFTER:

-#7 Buffet Makeover
+9. Buffet Makeover

 Repurposing the buffet table into a media cabinet for our living area saved us from buying another piece of furniture in our living room.
 It worked great for the space.
 I do not have a before of the buffet.
-But, looking at the above table and chairs will show you the color.
+But, looking at the above dining table and chairs will show you the color.

 Buffet table turned media cabinet AFTER: